amyeleek/sea-301d1/class-16-project-week-day-1/README.md

  * The rest of the team will be Launch Navigators and responsible for the following:
       * Navigating the coding of the initial scaffolding phase.
       * Staying one-step ahead of the Launch Driver by researching unfamiliar technology.
+ * Once everyone is in agreement, here's how to launch a new  project.
+      * Build a basic file scaffold from scratch as a team.
+      * Initialize a new git repository.
+      * Push it to GitHub and [add your team members as Collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/).
+      * Deploy it to Heroku and [add your team members as Collaborators](https://devcenter.heroku.com/articles/sharing).

 Make a plan, and get to work!